 Until a few years ago, Punan tribals of Sarawak, Borneo, were animists.
 This young man, photographed in 1975, presents an egg as an offering to mountain spirits.
 (Photo copyright © by Kaj Halberg)

 In former times, all humans were animists, who believed that everything in nature – animals, stones, trees, etc. – harboured a spirit, benevolent or evil, who controlled the acts of men.
 These spirits were able to leave the creature, or the place they dwelled, flying around to benefit or harm humans.
-You had to be very careful not to be possessed by an evil spirit, which could be prevented by presenting offerings, e.g. an animal, bits of cloth, or food, to the spirit.
+You had to be very careful not to be possessed by an evil spirit, which could be prevented by presenting offerings, for example an animal, bits of cloth, or food, to the spirit.
 Likewise, offerings could be made to benevolent spirits to obtain their goodwill.

 On this small scaffold in the Punan village of Long Ba, Sarawak, Borneo, lie sacred stones, where, in the old days, pig blood was offered before the men went head-hunting.
 (Photo copyright © by Kaj Halberg)